haiku/infrastructure/docs/concourse-worker.md

 ### Requirements

-  * Worker running Linux (I used Fedora)
+  * Worker running Linux
-    * Use any Linux you like, but make *sure* it has a *recent* kernel and has containerd / runc
+    * Fedora or Rocky Linux recommended as containerd seems more stable on these platforms
+    * Debian may be functional, but has only undergone limited testing
+    * Ubuntu has been problematic in the past due to their usage of apparmor and ufw
   * 4 GiB or more memory
-  * Basic OS install, seperate partition / filesystem for Concourse work directory.
+  * Basic OS install, separate partition / filesystem for Concourse work directory.
     * 16 GiB (or more) for OS (ext4 preferred)
     * Concourse Work Directory (/opt/concourse/worker)
       * 100 GiB (or more) of disk space